CS571-F25/p15/README.md

 Status: in progress - we keep shipping updates to the live site and expanding the toolset.

+**Learn the story:** Open the in-app About page to see how Azterra came together, why we built it, and what's next.

 ## What you can do

 - Explore the Azterra map with fog, vignette, heatmap, and parallax effects; filter markers and jump into regions or locations for lore.